THE JUNE LETTER

 BETWEEN NOW AND RAGBRAI

 June Form Please login and complete your June Form.
 It must be completed for each rider.
-Instructions appear at the beginning of this letter.
+Instructions appear at the top of this letter.

 Pork Belly Ventures Cancellation Policy Before June 15th, you could cancel part or all of your PBV services and receive a 90% refund.
 To date, we have included our written cancellation policy in the majority of our email updates.
 The entire policy is always posted at the website under "Cancellation."
 On or after the 15th of June, we make no refunds.
 See Cancellation Protection below.